pratikasr/FanPredix/README.md

 5. Monitor: Track the progress of the event and the market.
 6. Redeem Winnings: If successful, claim winnings after market resolution, minus the platform fee.

-## Team Manager Flow for Market Creation
+## Team Manager Flow

-1. Obtain TEAM_ROLE: Team addresses must be granted TEAM_ROLE by the admin.
+1. Team Registration: Admin adds the team manager address with TEAM_ROLE.
+2. Update Team Info: Team manager can update team name, Fan Token address, and active status.
-2. Create Market:
+3. Create Market:
-   - Specify the Fan Token to be used
    - Set event details: category, question, description, options
    - Define start and end times
-3. Monitor Market: Observe user participation.
+4. Monitor Market: Observe user participation.
-4. Resolve Market: After the event concludes, propose the final outcome.
+5. Resolve Market: After the event concludes, propose the final outcome.

 ## Technical Implementation

 ### Smart Contract Structure

+The project is divided into multiple contracts for better organization and maintainability:

+1. FanPredixStructs.sol: Contains all structs and enums.
+2. FanPredixStorage.sol: Defines state variables, mappings, and roles.
+3. FanPredixEvents.sol: Declares all events used in the project.
+4. FanPredixCore.sol: Implements main functionality (team management, market creation, order placement, etc.).
+5. FanPredixHelper.sol: Contains helper functions.
+6. FanPredixQuery.sol: Implements view functions for querying data.
-The main contract handles all core functionalities:
+7. FanPredix.sol: The main contract that inherits from all others.

-1. Market Management: Creation and resolution of markets
-2. Order Placement and Matching: P2P order matching system
-3. Bet Settlement: Calculation and distribution of winnings
-4. Fee Collection: Automatic deduction of platform fees from winnings

 ### Key Functions

-- grantTeamRole: Grant TEAM_ROLE to an address (admin only)
-- revokeTeamRole: Revoke TEAM_ROLE from an address (admin only)
+- addTeam: Add a new team with TEAM_ROLE (admin only)
+- updateTeam: Update team information (team manager only)
 - createMarket: Create a new prediction market (TEAM_ROLE only)
 - placeOrder: Place a back or lay order on a specific outcome
 - cancelOrder: Cancel an existing unmatched order
-- matchOrders: Internal function to match compatible orders
+- _tryMatchOrder: Internal function to match compatible orders
 - resolveMarket: Propose the final outcome of a market (TEAM_ROLE only)
 - redeemWinnings: Claim winnings for successful bets